LK II: Sweden

 After the war, the Swedish government bought parts for 10 examples in secrecy for 200,000 Swedish kronor.
 The parts were shipped under the pretence of being boiler plates and agricultural equipment and then assembled in Sweden as the Stridsvagn m/21 (Strv m/21 for short), which was essentially an improved version of the LK II prototype.
 The Strv m/21 was powered by a sleeve valve engine located in the front, the driver and crew being in the rear.
 The suspension and running gear was protected by armored skirts.
 Ten of these tanks were built, their armament a single 6.5 mm Schwarzlose machine gun.

 In 1929, five were rebuilt to create the Strv m/21-29 variant which was armed with a 37mm gun or two machine guns and was powered by a Scania-Vabis engine.
 The Strv m/21-29 was an upgraded version of the fm/21.
 The modifications included a more powerful engine, a new alternator, and external lighting.
 One of these improved vehicles was driven by Heinz Guderian during a visit to Sweden in 1929.

 The Germans later bought a main share of the Landsverk Company and made Otto Merker the main designer and in 1931, it produced the Strv m/31 (L-10), which was the first tank produced in Sweden.

 The Strv m/21-29 remained in service until 1938.
 A surviving example can be seen at the Deutsches Panzermuseum at Munster, Germany, and both strv m/21 and strv m/21-29 was displayed at the Axvall Tank Museum in Sweden.

 One Strv m/21-29 is in the early stages of being restored to full working order in Sweden.
-As of 2018, the tank has been restored to running condition, and is now on display at the :sv:Försvarsfordonsmuseet Arsenalen in Strängnäs.
+As of 2018, the tank has been restored to running condition, and is now on display at the Swedish Tank Museum Arsenalen in Strängnäs.